zicklag/docs-1/app/content/items.md

 :::tip Programmatically Manage Items

 This page shows you how to manage Items within the no-code app.
-However, you can also[manage](/reference/items/) Items programmatically via the API.
+However, you can also [manage](/reference/items/) Items programmatically via the API.

 <!--